anyscale/architectures/README.md

 * Clone the repo (or better yet, fork it)
 * install the requirements `pip install -r requirements.txt`
+* Use pip to install the local package `pip install -e .`
 * Initialize this directory as a project in your own account: `anyscale init`

 Then, you can run tests